Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Results

 \subsection{Implant design}

-Of the 40 testing cases, the custom implant design succeeded in 34 cases (85\%) and failed in 6 cases (2 femoral and 1 tibial implants could not be generated, 3 femoral implants and 1 PE insert were invalid).
-The computation of the custom design for both femoral and tibial implants lasted $23 \pm 2$ seconds.
-The implants fitted the bones with an RMSE of $0.6 \pm 0.2mm$ (over and under hang).
-More details on the implant-to-bone fit can be found in Table \ref{tab:resu-ouh}.
+Designing the custom implants succeeded in 89\% of cases and failed in 4 cases (2 femoral implants, 1 tibial implant and 1 PE insert were invalid).
+The computation of the custom design for both femoral and tibial implants lasted $270 \pm 80$ seconds.
+The implants fitted the bones with an RMSE of $0.9 \pm 0.5mm$ and HD of $3.1 \pm 2.1mm$ (over and under hang).
+More details on the implant-to-bone fitting can be found in Table \ref{tab:resu-ouh}.
+The highest hausdorff values corresponded to under hang at the posterior lateral tibial plateau.
+Such coverage was obtained due to a retreat of the plateau in the design to avoid muscle impingement.